-You’re probably thinking that only young people – the ones permanently attached to their mobiles - pay attention to online customer reviews, but ask yourself: how many times have you had a quick glance at the customer reviews section when you were looking to buy something on a website like Amazon.co.uk?
+You’re probably thinking that only young people – the ones permanently attached to their phones – pay attention to online customer reviews.
+But ask yourself: how many times have you had a quick glance at the customer reviews section when you were looking to buy something on a website like Amazon.co.uk?

 What if I get bad reviews?

-Bad reviews can actually be the best kind – especially when you’re confident in your product or service and reply to the review in a professional, measured way to demonstrate that you’re engaging with your customers.
+Bad reviews can actually be the best kind.
+Particularly when you’re confident in your product or service and reply to the review in a professional, measured way to demonstrate that you’re engaging with your customers.

 Research has found that people are more likely to trust websites that include at least one bad review.
 Having only positive customer feedback seems fake, after all!
 Having a few bad reviews can significantly increase the trust of potential clients.
-Additionally, here we have a great article on how to respond to less than perfect feedback!
+If you’d like to know more, here we have a great article on how to respond to less than perfect feedback.

-Now that you’re convinced you should be getting online reviews, the next question is: how do you get customers to write a review?
-There are plenty of options for collecting customer reviews, and there’s no one-size-fits-all solution.
-Below, we look at 10 powerful ways to get reviews.
+Now that you’re convinced you should get online reviews, the next question is: how do you get customers to write a review?
+There are plenty of options for collecting customer feedback and there’s no one-size-fits-all solution.
+Below, we look at 10 powerful ways to get online reviews.

-The first thing to look at is your customer database – start by choosing which of your clients you’re going to ask to review you.
-It’s a good idea to begin with people you know are happy with your service; although customers with difficult situations often offer the best reviews… after you’ve fixed their issues, of course!
+The first thing to look at is your customer database.
+Start by choosing which of your clients you’re going to ask to review you.
+It’s a good idea to begin with people who you know are happy with your service.
+Though customers with difficult situations often offer the best reviews… after you’ve fixed their issues, of course!

-Then decide when you’re going to ask them: just after they’ve had work completed, after invoicing them, or a week or so later?
+Then decide when you’re going to ask them.
+Will it be just after they’ve had work completed?
+After invoicing them or a week or so later?
 You want to make sure that your service is still fresh in their mind so don’t wait too long.

 At Commusoft we use the Capterra B2B review platform and Review.co.uk, but for seeing reviews from consumers it's better to use B2C review software such as TrustMark, Checkatrade.com, TrustPilot.com, Mybuilder.com or Yelp.
 In order to help you make sense of these websites, we've written a full article which you can read here.